Depressed teenage boy on park bench. Photograph. Britannica ImageQuest. Encyclopædia Britannica, Inc., 25 May 2016.

 Teen Violence - U.S. National Library of Medicine

 Here are some journal articles from the library's Academic Search Complete database on the legal aspects of school shootings.
-You can find many more by using search words such as: school shootings AND law
+You can find many more by using search word combinations such as: school shootings AND law

 Addressing School Violence – Federal Bureau of Investigation; includes section on warning signs